 Your business name, address, and phone number (also known as the NAP or “citations” across the Internet) is one of the most important signals Google uses in providing local search results and determining if a business is authentic.
-Any inconsistencies in the NAP are not only confusing for Google, but are also frustrating for patients trying to find you, negatively impacting your rankings, reputation, and revenue.
+Any inconsistencies in the NAP are not only confusing for Google, but are also frustrating for clients trying to find you, negatively impacting your rankings, reputation, and revenue.

 Whether your business is listed on maps, apps, search engines, directories, or social networks, you need to ensure your practice’s information is accurate and consistent everywhere.

-Reviews of your health practice
+Reviews of your business

 Consumers are increasingly turning to online reviews before making purchase decisions.
 In fact, a recent study shows that 92% of consumers now read online reviews.
 Consider the following:

 say that positive reviews make them trust a local business more.